 Samsung Galaxy S21 / S21 Plus

-The Galaxy S21 series are definitely one of the best premium smartphones in 2021 because of the interesting features it has one of which is its battery capacity.
-This devices feature a massive 4800mAh battery which is able to last it for a pretty long period of time.
+The Galaxy S21 series is definitely one of the best premium smartphones in 2021 because of the interesting features it has one of which is its battery capacity.
+These devices feature a massive 4800mAh battery which is able to last for a pretty long period of time.